 Potential solutions to puzzles are often eliminated or merely limited, doors are locked all the time for no reason, and keypad combinations, even including at least 3 that were SUPPOSED to be able to be guessed, have been changed.

 If you think this is acceptable, I dare you to change the level 1 versalife "hand statue" keypad combination to a 6 digit password.
 Do it.

 Security bot 4 (a "roller" type) is legitimately on cocaine in terms of speed, comes with a cloak module, and fires unprecedented amounts of rockets, and yes, it has rockets now.
 It's also small enough to breach buildings and can now climb stairs.
 Hide your kids.
 Hide your wife.

 How the hell is this enemy balanced?
 It's literally a mary sue.

 Sound design is largely borrowed assets, as is visual design.
 Visual and sound assets clash horribly, making the aesthetic way too dark, even for deus ex.
 Creator done tried too hard.
 It's basically copying 2027's aesthetic, and even some of its sounds, but it's not a dark enough of a universe to get away with it as much as 2027 did.
 Deus ex has always had a glimmer of hope, unlike 2027 and its lack of consistent allies and deeper feeling of consequence in morally grey areas.

-Grays now have 400 health and can't be headshot still.
+Grays now have 200 health (more than double previous) and can't be headshot still.
 Does anyone with a soul even play test this?